Neymar to make first start since February in Austria v Brazil

-Neymar will start Brazil's friendly against Austria on Sunday, head coach Tite has confirmed.
+Neymar will start Brazil's friendly against Austria on Monday (AEST), Selecao coach Tite confirmed.

 The Paris Saint-Germain star marked his first appearance since suffering a broken metatarsal by coming off the bench to crash in a brilliant solo effort during last weekend's 2-0 win over Croatia at Anfield.